akshays149/Advance_SQL_project/README.md

 * **Reporting Efficiency (Reporting)**: Transforming raw transactional data into structured, optimized tables significantly reduced query latency, ensuring operational reports load quickly for stakeholder decision-making.

 ---

-## Conclusions

-This project demonstrates the practical application of end-to-end data analytics to solve complex business problems.
-By moving beyond basic descriptive reporting into advanced workflows—such as cumulative windows, demographic segmentation, and trend modeling—we unlock deeper, more actionable intelligence.

-Ultimately, these findings show that data-driven decision-making relies on structured data modeling and precise segmentation.
-The frameworks established here provide a scalable blueprint for building optimized analytics pipelines that turn messy, raw data into clear, strategic advantages.distribution.
-- **Content Categorization:** Categorizing content based on specific keywords helps in understanding the nature of content available on Netflix.

-This analysis provides a comprehensive view of Netflix's content and can help inform content strategy and decision-making.